jamessushum/Deal_Insight/README.md

 > Manage your deal pipeline.
 Stay up-to-date with the market.

 Long gone are the days of unengaging and cumbersome to use deal management platforms.
-Moreover, with today's rapid flow of information, it is now more important than ever to keep abreast with industry news as market conditions can greatly affect asset values.
+Moreover, with today's rapid flow of information, it is now more important than ever to keep abreast with industry news as asset values can be greatly affected by market conditions.

-Deal Insight is a deal management platform with an integrated real time business and real estate news feed designed and developed for commercial real estate investors and acquisition teams.
+Deal Insight is a deal management platform with integrated business and real estate news feeds designed and developed for commercial real estate investors and acquisition teams.

+Check out the app live at https://deal-insight.herokuapp.com/.

+(Please note that desktop viewing is recommended as the app is not yet fully optimized for mobile.)

+Feel free to contact me for a live demo!

 ![Deal Insight Intro](./README_media/deal_insight_intro.gif)